RoeReRe/permissioned_tokens_full/README.md

 - Voting more than once fails

 ## Deployment
-Your application should be able to connect to AlgoSigner (localhost) and allow the connected account to vote.
-As an added bonus, try to deploy your application to TestNet as well.
+The application should be able to connect to AlgoSigner (localhost) and allow the connected account to vote.
+It can be deployed to TestNet as well.

 ## Setup instructions